jerseycheese/BootHillGM/Docs/planning/requirements/completed-user-stories.md

 ---
 title: Completed User Stories
+aliases: []
+tags: [documentation, requirements, user-stories]
 created: 2024-12-28
 updated: 2024-12-28
+author: jackhaas
 ---

+## Purpose
+This document serves as the central reference for tracking completed user stories, providing:
+- A comprehensive list of implemented features
+- Detailed implementation status for each story
+- Related test plans and verification details
+- Links to relevant technical documentation

 ## Character Creation
 - As a player, I want to create a character using AI-guided prompts so that I can quickly generate a unique persona for the game.